orbeon/orbeon-forms-doc/configuration/advanced/security.md

 _NOTE: There is a deprecated option to keep state on the client.
 In this case, it is encrypted with a password you set.
 The password doesn't leave the server, and even if the encrypted value is visible to the client, it cannot be decrypted by users and can only be decrypted on the server with a valid key._

-#### Indirect access to XForms instance data via Ajax
+#### Indirect access to XForms instance data via the Fetch API

-The Orbeon Forms XForms engine typically interacts with the client using Ajax requests sent from the client browser.
+The Orbeon Forms XForms engine typically interacts with the client using Fetch API requests (also known as XHR or Ajax requests) sent from the client browser.
 These requests are protected as follows:

-* Ajax requests are only allowed to modify controls, not XML data directly.
+* Fetch requests are only allowed to modify controls, not XML data directly.
-* Ajax requests are only allowed to modify visible, read-write controls.
+* Fetch requests are only allowed to modify visible, read-write controls.
 * Each page has a unique UUID generated each time the page is produced.
 The page has a finite lifetime, typically expiring with the user's session.
 Once the session has expired, any attempt to use that UUID fails.
-* Each Ajax request has a unique sequence number.
+* Each Fetch request has a unique sequence number.
 The server rejects incorrect sequence numbers.
 This prevents simply replaying incoming requests.
 * Only requests via `POST` can have a side-effect on Orbeon Forms internal state.
 This excludes attacks via simply loading a URL via an image or a link.

 ### Cross site request forgery